 Two views above of a 1K pot, 1st version, showing the three terminals and two fixing studs (B0541).

-The above chart by Centralab from the 1940s shows the wide range of tapers available.
+The above chart by Centralab from the 1940s shows the wide range of curves available.
 Curve No. 3 or No. 6 would be suitable for a volume controller, with a slow initial rise.

 One definition of a Capacitor is:

 ‘A passive semiconductor with two plates, each connected to a terminal.
 When charged, the plates can store energy in an electric field’.

 The SI unit of electrical capacitance is the Farad.
 The value of the capacitor in the controls box for the DeArmond Model 40 pickup shown is 0.1 microfarads, generally written as 0.1 μF +/- 10%.
 It is also rated at 100 Volts.
 The +/- 10% Tolerance figure is the manufacturer’s stated maximum variation (see below for more information on tolerance).

 If a DC voltage is applied to a capacitor, current will flow for a short period only, dropping gradually to zero, as the capacitor reaches full charge.
 If it’s two terminals are shorted, the capacitor will discharge immediately.